TKDFusion/Fraks_Flexarm/README.md

 It has a large working area for its size, and has quick release tool holders that are held in place with magnets.

+Thanks to Zack Freedman for making Gridfinity an open source project, I have included Gridfinity storage into the base.
+You can read more about Gridfinity at <https://gridfinity.xyz/>

 ___

 # What do I need?